argoproj/argo-workflows/docs/synchronization.md

       args: ["sleep 10; echo acquired lock"]
 ```

-Using a mutex will limit to a single execution of the template at any one time:
+Using a mutex will limit to a single concurrent execution of the template:

 ```yaml
 apiVersion: argoproj.io/v1alpha1